-6.058.0530.
+6.05.050.
 Impounded animals-Disposition.

-- When any licensed or registered animal is impounded, such fact shall be noted and entered in the records of the poundanimal shelter.
-The animal control officer or administrator also shall also notify in writing the owner or custodian of the impounded animal, if known, by either posting a written notice of the impound in a conspicuous place at the owner or custodian's residence, or delivering the notice to the owner or custodian personally or by United States mail.
-The owner shall be given a description of the animal impounded and shall be told that unless it is reclaimed before the time specified, which time shall not be less than three days, nor more than ten days from the impounding thereof, the animal control officer shall proceed to dispose of the animal, provided that all animals so taken into the custody of the animal control officer which, by reason of age or disease or other infirmity, are unfit for further use, or dangerous to be kept impounded, shall be destroyed in a humane manner as soon thereafter as is conveniently possible, and in case of such destruction of such animal, the animal control officer shall not be required to give the aforesaid notice.
-The animal control officer shall dispose of any animal which is impounded and unredeemed within the time specified in the notice by sale or destruction. - (b) No animal may be disposed of until the completion of the statemandated holding period, as may be amended from time to time. - (c) Notwithstanding the foregoing, if an animal which has been determined by a veterinarian licensed by the State of California or by other city personnel authorized by the administrator to be diseased or injured to the extent that emergency veterinary care will not alleviate the animal's intense suffering, the animal may be disposed of or destroyed in accordance with state law.
+- (a) When any licensed or registered animal is impounded, such fact shall be noted and entered in the records of the animal shelter.
+The animal control officer or administrator shall also notify in writing the owner or custodian of the impounded animal, if known, by either posting a written notice of the impound in a conspicuous place at the owner or custodian's residence, or delivering the notice to the owner or custodian personally or by United States mail. - (b) No animal may be disposed of until the completion of the statemandated holding period, as may be amended from time to time. - (c) Notwithstanding the foregoing, if an animal which has been determined by a veterinarian licensed by the State of California or by other city personnel authorized by the administrator to be diseased or injured to the extent that emergency veterinary care will not alleviate the animal's intense suffering, the animal may be disposed of or destroyed in accordance with state law.

-6.058.0640.
+6.05.060.
 Impounded animals-Care.

-The animal control officeradministrator shall assure that all impounded animals are provided with suitable and adequate food, water and shelter.
+The administrator shall assure that all impounded animals are provided with suitable and adequate food, water and shelter.

-6.058.117070.
+6.05.070.
 Summary seizure and post-seizure hearing.

-- (a) In addition to any other authority contained in this title, including but not limited to the authority vested in the animal control officer by Section Chapter 6.068.110 to seize and impound certain animals whether or not in the presence of the owner or custodian, the animal control officer may seize and impound an animal for violation of any provision of this title or state law prior to a hearing in any of the following situations where the owner or custodian is not present and where the officer reasonably believes it is necessary: - (1) To protect public health, safety and property; - (2) To protect an animal which is injured, sick or starving and must be cared for; andor - (3) To protect an animal from injury which has strayed onto public property or public right-of-way. - (b) Any owner or person who has the right to control an animal impounded pursuant to this section who wishes to challenge the impoundment may appeal such impoundment in writing, delivering such appeal and request for a hearing, either personally or by mail, to the administrator within seventy-two (72)

-hours of the seizure and impoundment.
-Said-The written appeal and request for hearing must be actually received by the administrator within said seventy-two (72) hour period.
+- (a) In addition to any other authority contained in this title, including but not limited to the authority vested in the animal control officer by Chapter 6.06 to seize and impound certain animals whether or not in the presence of the owner or custodian, the animal control officer may seize and impound an animal for violation of any provision of this title or state law prior to a hearing in any of the following situations where the owner or custodian is not present and where the officer reasonably believes it is necessary: - (1) To protect public health, safety and property; - (2) To protect an animal which is injured, sick or starving and must be cared for; or - (3) To protect an animal from injury which has strayed onto public property or public right-of-way. - (b) Any owner pursuant to this section who wishes to challenge the impoundment may appeal such impoundment in writing, delivering such appeal and request for a hearing, either personally or by mail, to the administrator within seventy-two (72) hours of the seizure and impoundment.
+The written appeal and request for hearing must be received by the administrator within said seventy-two (72) hour period.
 The administrator shall promptly set the time and place for the hearing and shall cause notice of such hearing to be deposited in the mail or hand delivered to the party requesting the hearing at least five (5) days before the date of the hearing.
-The hearing shall be conducted as set forth in Section 6.068.115020.
+The hearing shall be conducted as set forth in Section 6.06.020.